tleader2026/AEGIS-Protocol/FRAMEWORK.md

 The continental bloc structure resolves this.
 Ground stations do not need to be jurisdiction-neutral if the blocs are the jurisdiction.
 Instead of individual nations asserting control over ground stations — and therefore over the stamping authority — ground stations fall under continental bloc governance.
 The geopolitical attack surface on the trust root collapses from 200+ nation-states to a handful of blocs.

-Each bloc operates a segment of the satellite constellation under its own governance.
+Each bloc operates a segment of the satellite constellation under its own governance, just as the United States and Russia held joint-operation over the ISS (international space station).
 The stamps produced by each segment are validated against the Oceania master ledger.
 No single bloc controls the full constellation.
 The trust root is distributed across the blocs and anchored in the one bloc with no territorial ambitions.

 This is the connection between the technology layer and the geopolitical layer.
-The satellite ASIC stamp is not just an engineering decision.
-It is the physical implementation of the continental accountability architecture.
+The satellite ASIC stamp is the physical implementation of the continental accountability architecture.

 ### 3.5 The Orbital Lattice and Bloc Formation